-Let’s be honest, winter plant care can sometimes be a rather uninspiring activity when the days are pretty dark + gloomy, some plants are dormant + some are struggling.
-So at this time of year, I like to take cuttings of any plants that need a trim, or are not doing so well + root them.
-Yes, this process is also slower in winter, but it still works — it’s just a practice of patience.
+Let’s be honest, winter plant care can sometimes be a rather uninspiring activity when the days are pretty dark + gloomy, some plants are dormant + some might be struggling.
+So as the colder months approach, I like to take cuttings of any plants that need a trim, or are not doing so well + root them.
+I think of it as a way of making a ‘back up’ plant or two just in case!
+Yes, this process is slower during the colder months, but it still works — it’s just a practice of patience.

-The two plants I often get questions about propagating when I post them on my Instagram are my Sansevieria (Snake plants) + Zamioculcas zamiifolia (ZZ’s), so today I wanted to show you the process in some more depth.
-At the end of the post I’ll share my propagation tips, but first, some progress photos of my plants…
+The two plants I often get questions about propagating when I post them on social media are my Sansevieria (Snake plants) + Zamioculcas zamiifolia (ZZ’s), so I thought I’d show you the process in some more depth.
+At the end of the post I’ll share my general propagation tips, but first, some progress photos of my plants…

-Snake plants (or ‘mother-in-laws tongue’/ sansevieria) were a new propagation experiment for me in 2019 as I had a few stems hanging around after repotting my dad’s plant over the Summer which I stared rooting in September.
-I also repotted one of my larger Sansevieria plants a few weeks ago and found that one of the stems felt a bit soggy.
+Snake plants (or ‘mother-in-laws tongue’/ sansevieria/ reclassified as dracaena) were a new propagation experiment for me in 2019 as I had a few stems hanging around after repotting my dad’s plant over the Summer which I started rooting in September.
+I also repotted one of my larger Sansevieria plants a few weeks ago + found that one of the stems felt a bit soggy.
 They can sometimes rot at the base or go into to a bit of a shock after being repotted but as it was just one stem, I wasn’t too worried.
 If you notice this early on there is a chance you will be able to still root the stem — just cut a few inches above the damaged area.
 It is worth saying however that it is always best to take cuttings of healthy plants.
 Here it is — no sign of roots yet:

 These are my smaller cuttings I chopped in September that I photographed on November 3rd:

-Here’s a visual guide of how to take stem cuttings of your sansevieria:
+Here’s a visual guide of how to take leaf cuttings of your sansevieria:

 The progress on the December 1st: